 Procedures for Title IX Complaints

-Title IX complaints are directed to Eric Goodwin, Title IX Coordinator.
+Title IX complaints are directed to the Title IX Coordinator, the Director of Enrollment Management and Alumni Affairs.
 The Title IX Coordinator will prepare a written record of the complainant’s factual allegations.
 Once the initial complaint is prepared the Title IX Coordinator will conduct an appropriate investigation of the allegations.
 Both the complainant and the respondent can present witnesses and other evidence.
 Investigations may take up to 60 days to complete, unless there are special circumstances that complicate the procedures.
 Interim measures may be taken during the course of the investigation to protect the rights and safety of both parties.

 Mediation will not be used to resolve Title IX complaints.
 The complainant has the right to file a Title IX complaint with the College in addition to filing a criminal complaint with law enforcement.